PT

 Student parents often face a postsecondary system that makes assumptions around who belongs and who doesn’t.
 The lack of research on what works for student parents and how supporting them creates positive generational outcomes contributes to major gaps in policies and systems.
 We support solutions that build the evidence and knowledge base to advance the social, political and institutional changes that directly address the barriers student parents face.

-While courageous and uniquely motivated, student parents are often overlooked by the postsecondary system, leading to real implications for their success.
-One of the reasons for this is because the postsecondary system doesn't collect data on student parents from enrollment through completion, which is something we aim to change as a systemic practice.
+While courageous and highly motivated, student parents are often overlooked by the postsecondary system, leading to real implications for their success.
+One of the reasons for this is because the postsecondary system doesn't collect data on the parenting status of their students, which is something we aim to change as a systemic practice.
 We focus on opportunities to amplify student parent voices, including building awareness, momentum and collaboration among postsecondary institutions and programs, policymakers and employers.

 The postsecondary education system is not designed for today’s students, including those nearly twenty million students who are raising children (only four million of them are currently enrolled in a college or university).
 More attention and innovation is needed.
 We invest in innovative, scalable solutions that reach student parents around our holistic 6Cs framework.
 This includes innovations around: affordable and equitable child care, accessible communities of support, decreased completion time, increased access to convenient and flexible solutions, addressing rising costs of postsecondary education, and expanding credentials connected to careers